audrey-kho/audrey-kho/README.md

 ## 👋 Hi there, I'm Audrey!
-I'm a rising senior at the University of Washington studying Informatics, currently interning at Braze in NYC! 🗽
+I'm a senior at the University of Washington studying Informatics

 ### I’m learning about
 - ⚛ Node.js